cupy/cupy/docs/source/tutorial/kernel.rst

    >>> elementwise_copy[128, 1024](x, y, size)

-Compilation will be deferred until the first function call.
-CuPy JIT compiler infers the types of arguments at call time.
+The compilation will be deferred until the first function call.
+CuPy's JIT compiler infers the types of arguments at the call time, and will cache the compiled kernels for speeding up any subsequent calls.

 Typing rule
 ^^^^^^^^^^^

-The type of local variables are inferred at the first assignment in the function.
-The first assign instruction must be at the top-level -- in other words, must not be in if/else body or for-loops.
+The types of local variables are inferred at the first assignment in the function.
+The first assignment must be done at the top-level of the function; in other words, it must *not* be in ``if``/``else`` bodies or ``for``-loops.

 List of API
 ^^^^^^^^^^^